LitCastVlog/CAT-S22-WeatherStar4k/README.md

 ###### build using [Android Studio](https://developer.android.com/studio) API 30 (android 11+)

 - [MainActivity.kt](/app/src/main/java/com/litcast/ws4kp/MainActivity.kt) is the main config
-- [WeatherPresentation.kt](app/src/main/java/com/litcast/ws4kp/WeatherPresentation.kt) is the external screen config, can replace the prompt with direct urls there if preferred
+- [WeatherPresentation.kt](app/src/main/java/com/litcast/ws4kp/WeatherPresentation.kt) is the external screen config

+  you can replace the prompt with direct urls there if preferred